acm-uiuc/til/_til/uiuc/biking.md

 can securely lock up your bike (both wheels and the frame).
-Try to buy a U-Lock, while Chambana is relatively safe, bike theft is frequent and typically a cable lock is not much of a defence (I/Naren learned this the hard way).
+Try to buy a U-Lock, while Chambana is relatively safe, bike theft is frequent and typically a cable lock is not much of a deterent (I/Naren learned this the hard way).
 If you are planning on riding after dusk, you will need a bike light (ideally a front and rear light).
-An air pump and bike wrenches are not strictly necessary.
-They have numerous bike repair stations located around campus, near most dorms.
+An air pump and bike wrenches are not completely necessary.
+There are numerous bike repair stations located around campus, near most dorms.
 These are free self-service stations that have all of the tools you will need for making adjustments to your bike or pumping up your tires.